-You may experience dilution as a result of future equity or convertible debt offerings we may effect in the future.
+You may experience dilution as a result of equity or convertible debt offerings we may effect in the future.

 Since inception we have funded our operations primarily through equity and debt financings and we expect to continue to do so in the future.
 Any future equity or convertible debt offerings we may effect will dilute your ownership interest in the Company.
-To the extent any of the warrants and options we have issued is ultimately exercised you will sustain future dilution.
-We may also acquire or license other technologies or finance strategic alliances by issuing equity, which may result in additional dilution to our stockholders.
+To the extent any of the warrants and options we have issued are ultimately exercised, you will sustain future dilution.
+We may also acquire or license other technologies or finance strategic alliances by issuing equity, as we did in connection with our recent stock issuance and licensing arrangement with PCCA, which may result in additional dilution to our stockholders.